PrabeshTaksari/Intelligence-Recon-System/README.md

 Project Documentation

-This repository includes the underlying academic project write-ups:

-01 Proposal/ — ✅ included
-02 Interim Report/ — ✅ included
-03 Main Report/ — ⏳ not yet uploaded to this repository docs/ — ⏳ not yet uploaded to this repository
 License

 No license file is currently included in this repository.
 Add one (e.g. MIT, Apache-2.0) if you intend for others to reuse this code.